-The exchange-traded fund (ETF) market has been dominated by the US and Europe, with offerings from Asia making up less than a tenth of total global volumes.
+The exchange-traded fund (ETF) market has been dominated by the US and Europe, with offerings from Asia making up less than one-tenth of total global volumes.
 This is set to change, however, as China continues to open up its capital markets.

 Bond Connect went live in 2017, and its successor, ETF Connect, is slated to come online later this year, and both are expected to drive interest in the sector.
 With only six fixed-income ETFs currently trading in Hong Kong, the potential is clear for these two market integration initiatives to turbo-charge ETF volumes regionally.